Git2Swarm/IslandStyle/README.md

 - Prepare downloadable worksheets for the Expert Help Hub as they are finalized.

 Keep this README updated as new guidance or assets arrive so the project team always knows where to find the latest references.

+## AI Try-On Experience

+The repository now ships with an in-browser try-on demo that uses layered artwork to mimic the eventual AI workflow.
+Everything runs locally—no external services or credentials required.

+- `try-on.html` loads `assets/js/try-on-data.js` and `assets/js/try-on.js` to handle portrait uploads, wig selection, sizing controls, and composite downloads directly in the browser.
+- `assets/js/try-on-data.js` stores sample favorites, including SVG overlays and a sample portrait.
+Swap these entries with transparent
+  PNGs from your catalog to customize the experience.
+- `docs/ai-try-on/` describes both the demo capabilities and the forward-looking production plan.
+- `server/` and `ai-service/` remain as future-facing scaffolds.
+Keep them around if you plan to connect the UI to a cloud-based blending pipeline later on.
+- `scripts/demo-server.mjs` spins up a zero-dependency static server at [http://127.0.0.1:4173/try-on.html](http://127.0.0.1:4173/try-on.html) so reviewers can exercise the demo without additional tooling.

+Launch the static server described above and head to `/try-on.html` for a working preview.